blazeinfosec/abandoned-link-scanner/README.md

 # Abandoned Link Scanner - Burp Suite Extension

-The **Abandoned Link Scanner** is a Burp Suite extension designed to automate the process of identifying abandoned or misconfigured subdomains that could be exploited by attackers to take control of a domain.
+The **Abandoned Link Scanner** is a Burp Suite extension designed to automate the process of identifying abandoned or misconfigured assets that could be exploited by attackers to take control of a domain.

-This tool is particularly useful for penetration testers, bug bounty hunters, and security professionals who want to identify and mitigate subdomain takeover risks in their target environments.
+This tool is particularly useful for penetration testers, bug bounty hunters, and security professionals who want to identify and mitigate domain takeover risks in their target environments.

 ## Installation